Connect with us

 “Amid rising wages elsewhere in the world, there is a push to find low-cost manufacturing hubs; Africa’s large population will likely provide cheaper production options for Chinese companies,” Ms Rodrigues said.

-Interestingly, Chinese firms are conspicuously missing in the list of bidders and builders of some of the latest big dollar projects such as phase two of Dongo Kundu bypass in Mombasa, Nairobi-Nakuru-Mau Summit highway, and the much-awaited Mombasa-Nairobi Expressway.
+Interestingly, Chinese firms are missing from the list of bidders and builders of some of the latest mega projects such as phase two of Dongo Kundu bypass in Mombasa, Nairobi-Nakuru-Mau Summit highway, and the much-awaited Mombasa-Nairobi Expressway.

 Fujita Corporation-Mitsubishi Corporation, a Japanese consortium, will next month begin construction work on phase two of the Dongo Kundu bypass – taking over from China Civil Engineering Construction Corporation, which undertook the initial phase of the project.